Home - Soup and Stew - Creamy Turkey Pumpkin Chili

 Adding pumpkin to chili

+Pumpkin gets along really well with white beans, chili spices and turkey.
 And no, adding pumpkin to turkey chili does NOT make it taste like dessert.
-Pumpkin in chili is surprisingly subtle tasting.
-Think creamy butternut squash soup or smooth coconut sweet potato soup.
+Think of a how a savory creamy butternut squash soup is suprisingly savory.
 Pumpkin puree also turns this chili a vibrant (gorgeous) shade of orange.

 A photo of a white Dutch oven with a serving spoon, full of a chili made with pumpkin puree, turkey and white beans.